pangyuteng/public-misc/finance/transformer/README.md

 misc thoughts.

     + this model could be actually useful if you tweak the code to attempt to predict volatility.
+    + an alternative to predicting up/down is to predict up/down/sideways.
+    + as with all ml models, there are lots of hyperparameters that can be tuned, ideally you want to be retraining every so often, examining the data multiple times, and finally front-test prior actual deployment.
     + snr for future price return is low, so the 51% accuracy on test set is quiet comforting & surprising - indication of no overfitting using just free data.

 reading materials: